Snailbrook, Texas

 Snailbrook is an unincorporated company town under construction in Bastrop County within the Greater Austin region of Texas.
 It is intended as a company town for the employees of The Boring Company and SpaceX.
-It is based on the initiative of businessman Elon Musk, who has acquired large areas of land in Texas for himself and his companies.
+It is based on the initiative of Elon Musk, who has acquired large areas of land in Texas for himself and his companies.
 According to The Guardian, the settlement had 12 inhabitants in 2023.

 Location

 The town is located on the Colorado River east of Austin and close to Bastrop.
 It has a Boring Company production hall and a SpaceX site where receiving technology for its Starlink satellite communications network is manufactured.
 The Tesla Gigafactory Texas is located just 13 mi to the west.
 A site of the neurotechnology company Neuralink is also located in the immediate vicinity.
 A moderation center for the X social network acquired by Musk is also to be built near Austin.